Stop searching. Start finding

 Not sure if a source is reliable?
 Fact Check runs a live web search to cross-reference its claims against other sources online.
 It tells you what holds up, what doesn't, and where the discrepancies are so you can make your own judgment.

-Find Resources
+Resources

 Need more material on the same topic?
-Find Resources searches for peer-reviewed articles, academic citations, books, PDFs, YouTube videos, images, and blog articles.
+Resources searches for peer-reviewed articles, academic citations, books, PDFs, YouTube videos, images, and blog articles.
 Each result links directly to the original so you can access it immediately.

 Meet Sofia, your AI research assistant